smgallo/env-setup/conf.d/vim/README.md

 function!
 Smart_TabComplete()
     " current line
     let line = getline('.')
-    " fron the start of the current line to one character right of the cursor let substr = strpart(line, -1, col('.')+1)
+    " fron the start of the current line to the character under the cursor let substr = strpart(line, -1, col('.'))
-    " word up to cursor
+    " word to left of cursor
     let substr = matchstr(substr, "[^ \t]*$")
     if (strlen(substr)==0)
         " nothing to match on empty string